HomeDirectoriesA Step-by-Step Guide to Getting Listed on 10 Major Directories

 Reality: Duplicate listings hurt more than help.
 They confuse customers, split reviews, and often result in all listings being suspended.

 Address inconsistencies cause endless headaches.
-“123 Main St.” versus “123 Main Street” might seem trivial, but search engines treat them as different locations.
+“123 Main St.” versus “123 Main Street” seems trivial, but search engines treat them as different locations.
 Same goes for “Suite 200” versus “Ste 200” or “#200”.
 Pick one format and use it everywhere.

-Selecting wrong categories happens frequently.
-A financial advisor selecting “Bank” because it sounds more prestigious, or a specialist choosing broad categories thinking it increases visibility.
-Wrong.
-Accurate, specific categories perform better than prestigious-sounding incorrect ones.
+Selecting the wrong category happens a lot.
+A financial advisor picks “Bank” because it sounds more prestigious, or a specialist chooses broad categories thinking it boosts visibility.
+Neither works.
+Accurate, specific categories perform better than prestigious-sounding wrong ones.

-Ignoring review responses represents a massive missed opportunity.
+Ignoring review responses is a big missed opportunity.
 Customers notice when businesses never respond to reviews.
-Set up alerts and respond to every review – positive and negative – within 48 hours.
+Set up alerts and respond to every review, positive and negative, within 48 hours.
 Templates help, but personalise each response.

-Using stock photos instead of real business images screams “untrustworthy” to modern consumers.
+Using stock photos instead of real business images signals untrustworthy to modern customers.
 That generic smiling receptionist photo?
 Everyone recognises it.
-Invest in real photos of your actual business, team, and products.
+Invest in real photos of your business, team, and products.
 Authenticity wins every time.

 Abandoning listings after creation kills their effectiveness.
 Directory algorithms favour active listings with regular updates, fresh photos, and consistent review responses.
-Schedule monthly check-ins to update hours, add photos, and ensure information remains current.
+Schedule monthly check-ins to update hours, add photos, and keep information current.

 Mistake TypeFrequencyImpact on ApprovalFix Difficulty